-Transponder lease recognized in the Statements of Comprehensive Income amounted to P4,780,996 in 2020, P10,653,909 in 2019, and P10,806,141 in 2018.
+Transponder lease recognized in the Statements of Comprehensive Income amounted to P6,629,481 in 2020, and P10,653,909 in 2019.
 None of these leases include contingent lease rental.

 (b) Lease Agreement with Clark Development Corporation

 The Company leases a land it presently occupies in Clarkfield, Pampanga from Clark Development Corporation for a period of twenty-five years up to July 10, 2020.
 Pending resolution of certain terms in the contract the Company recognizes rent expense on a year to year basis.